NomiChirps/tplp2/picolog/README.md

 ## Wishlist

+- Maybe have a separate task handling FATAL errors so it can be given the highest priority.
-- [ ] thread-local and/or arena storage for LogMessageData to avoid malloc
+- [ ] arena storage for LogMessageData to avoid malloc
 - [ ] DCHECK
-- [ ] Status object and CHECK_OK
 - [ ] LOG level toggles at runtime
 - [ ] soften the hard dependency on pico-sdk, so we can run tests and use it in the simulator, with FreeRTOS's posix port
 - [ ] Trap hard faults so we can get stack traces for a nullptr dereference :)